“The gladdest moment in human life, methinks, is a departure into unknown lands.”

 Sir Richard Burton

-Ethiopia is big country with a rich cultural heritage and incredible diversity, it offers some of Africa’s most epic landscapes and a kaleidoscope of cultures and peoples.
+Ethiopia is big country in Africa with a rich cultural heritage and incredible diversity, it offers some of Africa’s most epic landscapes and a kaleidoscope of cultures and populations..

-Ethiopia is a diverse nation caracterized by a north area home to famous rock churches, monasteries and Lalibela, the holiest city in Ethiopia, while the southern part of the country is world famous for its incredible tribes of Omo Valley and their fascinating cultures.
+Ethiopia is a diverse nation characterized by a North area home to famous rock churches, monasteries and Lalibela, the holiest city in Ethiopia, while the Southern part of the country is world famous for its incredible tribes of Omo Valley and their fascinating cultures.

 Travelling to Ethiopia is an experience unlike any other, this endlessly fascinating country in not so luxurious like South Africa or Botswana but never disappointed who visit it.